awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

 ----------------------------------------------------------

-Finally we need to provide the EMR-S service principal access to the repository, for which we will need to modify the repository's policy statement.
+Finally we need to provide the EMR-S service principal access to the ECR image repository, for which we will need to modify the repository's policy statement.

 As shown in the `EMR docs <https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-custom-image.html#access-repo>`,